Orbinuity/NuclearPowerPlantSimulator/README.md

 An nuclear power plant simulator

+## Warning

+You will need a good pc!

 ## License

 Before copying any part of this project, please read the [LICENSE](./LICENSE) file to understand the terms and conditions.